Amilcar Italian Logo

 Amilcar became widely known in the racing world for its impressive victories at the Monte Carlo Rally in the mid-1930s, namely in 1934, 1936, and 1937.
 During the 1920s and 30s, the brand focused primarily on building compact and fuel-efficient cars; several models, such as the Amilcar CC, CS, and M-Type, were produced in the 1920s.

 Amilcar’s approach was based on innovative design elements such as overhead cam engines and hemispherical combustion chambers, which were revolutionary for the time.
-However, despite its pioneering spirit, Amilcar ran into financial difficulties in the late 1930s.
+However, despite its pioneering spirit, Amilcar faced financial difficulties in the late 1930s.
 As a result, the company produced its last automobile in 1940, after which it was finally shut down.

 From its founding in 1921 to its closure in 1940, Amilcar managed to produce about 35,000 cars.
 Despite being recognized early on for its speed and race wins, the company was ultimately unable to withstand the harsh economic conditions following World War II, which led to its demise.